MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Start-Process.md

 ### -NoNewWindow

 Start the new process in the current console window.
 By default on Windows, PowerShell opens a new window.
-On non-Windows systems, you never get a new terminal window.
+On non-Windows systems, you never get a new window.

 You cannot use the **NoNewWindow** and **WindowStyle** parameters in the same command.